roe-dl/weewx-skymap-almanac/README.md

 * `show_location`: Flag whether to include the location.
 Optional.
   Default `True`.
 * `[[[Formats]]]`: Format options.
 Optional.
+  There are reasonable defaults.
+So you do not need this section at all.
+  But if you want to set up something special you can do it here.
   Each entry contains an object name and a list of options.
+For example the line `stars = mag, "#ff0"` says that the stars are to be drawn with a diameter according to their magnitude and a color of yellow.
+  This is also the default if no option is specified.
+A line `mars_barycenter = 0.85, "#ff8f5e"` would draw the planet Mars with a radius of 0.85 and a reddish color.
+This is the default, too.

 ## Usage